 Managing Local Fields Using a MARC 21 Bib Normalization Job

-- Create a normalization process for the purpose of adding local extensions to Network Zone-linked records.
-See To add a process in Working with Normalization Processes
+- In the Metadata Configuration List page (Configuration Menu > Resources > Cataloging > Metadata Configuration), select the desired format and create a normalization process for the purpose of adding local extensions to Network Zone-linked records.
+See Working with Normalization Processes.

 - Create/save the set of records to be updated.

 - Run a normalization job.
 The job’s name is based on a normalization process that you created and appears in the list of manual jobs that you can run on defined sets.
-For more information, see Running Manual Jobs on Defined Sets.
+See Running Manual Jobs on Defined Sets.

 Harvesting Community Zone Linked Electronic Records